The Educator Development Unit supports the recruitment, retention, and growth of Colorado educators.

 - New programs: review the Induction Program Initial Application Checklist

-- Current programs: learn more about the 2018 Program Evaluation and Renewal Submission
+- Current programs: learn more about the required Program Evaluation and Renewal Submission

 In response to Colorado House Bill 17-1003, Concerning a Strategic Action Plan to Address Teacher Shortages in Colorado, the Colorado Department of Education (CDE) and Colorado Department of Higher Education (CDHE) collaboratively collected data to analyze the state’s teacher shortage problem.
 During four weeks in fall 2017, CDE administered a statewide survey to all school districts and Boards of Cooperative Educational Services (BOCES) to gather facts for the 2017-18 school year about the volume of teacher applications received, numbers of vacant teaching positions by endorsement area, and the ways those vacancies were filled, if they were filled.
 Learn more about the 2017 survey results based on the 47% response rate from Colorado districts and BOCES.